Four-vertex theorem: Application to mechanics

 on a horizontal surface under gravity has at least 4 balance points.
 A discrete version of this is that there cannot be a monostatic polygon.

 However, in three dimensions there do exist monostatic polyhedra, and there also exists a convex, homogeneous object with exactly 2 balance points (one stable, and the other unstable), the Gömböc.

 Discrete variations

 There are several discrete versions of the four-vertex theorem, both for convex and non-convex polygons.
-Here are some of them:
+In this context, it is important to distinguish the notion of a vertex of a polygon (the shared endpoint of two sides) from a vertex of a smooth curve.